 My desperate plea swept aside, in gut-wrenching mental heaves it came up, in waves.

 Mom was a whore!
 Mom was a whore!
 Mom was a whore!

 No, erase it!
 Do not think it!
 It’s not true!

 Yet the words kept coming, Mom was a whore!

 I mentally calculated the time periods, the days, the men each day.
 A number flashed, as she so innocently expressed it, she was sexed.
 I calculated it was over a thousand, maybe much more.
-Images of sailors, swarming off a big ship, standing in lines, entering the foyer, Mom paraded semi-nude before each, her getting up and down, the men sexing Mom, Ricki hid in a corner stuck into my mind.
+Images of sailors, swarming off a big ship, standing in lines, entering the foyer, Mom paraded semi-nude before each, her getting up and down, the men sexing Mom, Ricki hidden in a corner stuck in my mind.

 Oh God, don't let me think this.

 I wanted my old truth back.
-I wanted my Mom!
-I wanted my real mother, my go-to Mass, pray before the Virgin Mary, light candles, housekeeper, save Kennedy silver half dollar mother but she was gone.
+I wanted my Mom, my real mother, my go-to Mass, pray before the Virgin Mary, light candles, hard-working housekeeper, save Kennedy silver half dollars mother, but she was gone.